-Visiting the Chernobyl exclusion zone, Pripyat ghost town and the power plant is a trip into an eerie, apocalyptic world that you’re likely to re-visit in your nightmares, this is a sharp contrast to the city tours in the Ukranian city of Kiev.
+Visit Chernobyl exclusion zone, Pripyat ghost town and the power plant is a trip into an eerie, apocalyptic world that you’re likely to re-visit in your nightmares.

 Reactor Four of Chernobyl nuclear power plant went into meltdown at 1.30am on the 26th April 1986.
 The resulting steam explosion killed two workers instantly and started the biggest nuclear disaster in history.
 Over the next few weeks 250,000 people were evacuated from 150 cities, towns and villages in an area 30km squared.
 Initially the evacuees were told that they would be returning to their homes in three days but that immediate retreat away from the power station was needed.
 Residents left their lives behind and the vast majority didn’t return.